For this instructable, I will be making a Concrete Lamp.

-Since the piece of pvc was outside collecting dirt.
-I gave a quick was down so no dirt transfer to the form.
+Since the piece of PVC was outside collecting dirt, I gave a quick wipe-down so that dirt didn't transfer to the form.

 Step 2: Make a Place Holder

-Inside the form it needs to be hollow to hold the LEd controller.
+The inside of form needs to be hollow in order to hold the LED controller.

-I made the water bottles 1.5 in below the rim of the PVC.
+I made the water bottles 1.5-inches below the rim of the PVC.

 Step 3: Adding Weather Strip